kelu124/echomods/retroATL3/Readme.md

 ![](/retroATL3/software/data/20160720-083810.png)

 _This data comes from the [Murgen project](http://github.com/kelu124/murgen-dev-kit/worklog/), Worklog 10_

 ##### Tests  [RESOLVED]

 Those were done with a bitscope at 5Msps.. with 'non-null' delays between each line.

+### What ICs are inside the head?

+And how are the signals prepared?
+See [this work](/retroATL3/2017-05-20_APeakInside.md) for pictures of the ICs inside, and for the type of signals inside the head of the probe.

 ### Want to know more about electrical impedance?